jrasell/sherpa/docs/guides/policies.md

 * `Enabled` (bool: false) - Whether the job group is enabled for scaling to take place, used in strict checking.
 * `MinCount` (int: 2) - The minimum job group count which should be running, used in strict checking.
 * `MaxCount` (int: 10)  - The maximum job group count which should be running, used in strict checking.
+* `Cooldown` (int: 180) - Cooldown is a time period in seconds.
+Once a scaling action has been triggered on the desired group, another action will not be triggered until the cooldown period has passed.
 * `ScaleInCount` (int: 1) - The number by which to decrement the job group count by when performing a scaling in action.
 * `ScaleOutCount` (int: 1) - The number by which to increment the job group count by when performing a scaling in action.
 * `ScaleOutCPUPercentageThreshold` (int: 80) - The CPU usage threshold in percent that will trigger an auto-scaling out event.